goldenjeffempire/smart-invoice-main/templates/emails/sendgrid/README.md

 # SendGrid Email Templates

-This directory contains 6 production-ready HTML email templates for Smart Invoice.
+This directory contains 6 production-ready HTML email templates for InvoiceFlow.
 These templates are designed to be copy-pasted into SendGrid's Dynamic Template editor.

 ## Templates